conoroshea1996/Cook-Book/README.md

 * More Automated test for the business logic of the application
 * Form validation using python instead of html
 * On delete of a recipe if you are on users recipe it redirects you back to all recipes in the future I intend to fix this so it stays on user recipes but with limited time I choose not to spend to much time on this
+* Refactor code
+* More custom styling to make site look more unique
 ## Technologies Used

 #### Python